 You must create the two user-defined tables to work with this writeback.

 IMPORTANT: The user-defined tables in iMIS are required in order for this writeback to properly function.
-If the writeback feature is activated but the required tables do not exist or are incorrectly formatted, the writeback will be disabled in Thrive Marketing Professional in order to prevent issues with the connection to iMIS.
+If the writeback feature is activated but the required tables do not exist or are incorrectly formatted, the writeback will not be sent until the setup requirements are met.

 Below is the table structure for the INFORMZ_ENGAGEMENT and INFORMZ_LEAD tables.